lbdudc/magical-state/README.md

 - ```change(propId: String, newVal: Any, needsRedraw: Boolean): Promise<>```: Changes the value of the selector with the given id. *needsRedraw* prop defaults to true and specifies if the change on the selector's value should trigger the callback, in case the selector has *redraw* to true in the specification.
 - ```setSelector(selectorId: String, newVal: Any, deep: Boolean, triggerCallbak: Boolean): Promise<>```: Changes the value of the selector with the given id.
 If *deep* is true or the selector isn't of type *date* and doesn't have items, *setSelector* will call *getValues* to populate the selector's items.
 - ```setItems(id: String, values: Array, useSpecConfig: Boolean): void```: Sets the items of the specified store element to the parameter *values*.
 If *useSpecConfig* is true, it will check the spec to set the selector's default value.
+- ```setHasErrors(selectorId: String, value: Boolean, useSpecConfig: Boolean): Boolean```: Sets the property 'hasErrors' of the specified selector to the value provided.
+If it's set to true this will prevent the store from firing the callback when an element changes value.

 ##### Important when setting a new value on a selector

-Both *change* and *setSelector* functions may reject their returned promises when the value to be set is not found on the selector's items.
-This is not relevant if the selector has type "date".
+- Both *change* and *setSelector* functions may reject their returned promises when the value to be set is not found on the selector's items.
+This is not relevant if the selector has type *date*.
+- If a selector has an error, *hasError* property equaling true, and its value changes to a correct one, it's important to first set this property back to false so that the callback is triggered when calling *change* function.

 ### Get the state of the store